Yalcinesra/Portfolio/README.md

 ## Objective

-Build a Shopping Cart App using ReactJS.
+Build a portfolio using ReactJS.

 ### At the end of the project, following topics are to be covered;